shevandrin/rqti/pkgdown/index.md

 ## Quick start

-Using RStudio, go to create a New Project, select **“QTI Project”** as the project type in the New Project Wizard window and and configure some settings.
+Using RStudio, go to create a New Project, select **“RQTI Project”** as the project type in the New Project Wizard window and and configure some settings.
 Choose ‘YES’ for ‘Create Templates’ to get Rmarkdown templates for all types of tasks in the working directory.
+After creation, work in “main.R”, where the essential commands for creating a test are presented.

 In addition, it is possible to add a new one from the templates.
-To do this, go to create a new Rmarkdown file, select **from Template** and choose one of the templates starting with **QTI: …**.
+To do this, go to create a new Rmarkdown file, select **from Template** and choose one of the templates starting with **RQTI: …**.
 The *simple* ones include the minimum, the *complex* ones have more parameters.
 Click the Knit-Button and you should see a rendered exercise in the Viewer pane.
 The templates are self-explanatory, but more details about the exercise